Revisiting the use of “Injunctions Pending Arbitration” in Nigeria through the Case of Intels v. Nigerian Ports Authority – Abdulkabir Badmos

 thieves.

-e.
 Malware on

-Mobile Apps: Mobile devices are vulnerable to malware attacks just
+: Mobile devices are vulnerable to malware attacks just

 like other computing hardware.
 Attackers may embed malware in app downloads,